 NOTE: The environmental conditions should also be within the specifications of applicable equipment.
+Gravimetric calibrations must comply with the comparable sections of 6.2 for mass calibrations because this procedure is a high-precision mass calibration with additional complexities.

-6.3.4.2 The environment in which testing activities are undertaken should not invalidate the results or adversely affect the required accuracy.
-Particular care should be taken when such calibration practices are undertaken at sites other than the permanent laboratory facility to minimize the effects of uncontrolled environments.

-6.3.4.3 Vibration, air currents, rapid temperature fluctuations, and other environmental concerns should not diminish the accuracy and precision of volume transfer methods or the performance of precision balances or scales when gravimetric methods are used.

-6.3.4.4 The quality of water used as a calibration medium should be of adequate purity (potable) and cleanliness, and should be free from excess air entrapment.
-For gravimetric procedures the density should be calculated/measured to the nearest 0.00001 g/cm^3 .
+- 6.3.4.2 The environment in which testing activities are undertaken should not invalidate the results or adversely affect the required accuracy.
+Particular care should be taken when such calibration practices are undertaken at sites other than the permanent laboratory facility to minimize the effects of uncontrolled environments (e.g., outside or in open bays.) - 6.3.4.3 Vibration, air currents, rapid temperature fluctuations, and other environmental concerns should not diminish the accuracy and precision of volume transfer methods or the performance of precision balances or scales when gravimetric methods are used. - 6.3.4.4 The quality of water used as a calibration medium should be of adequate purity (potable) and cleanliness, and should be free from excess air entrapment.
+For gravimetric procedures the density should be calculated/measured to the nearest 0.00001 g/cm3.

-6.3.5.1 Mass standards used as reference standards should be traceable to a national laboratory (such as NIST) and be available at each class and range, for which the laboratory is Recognized, as recommended in Table 12.
-Sufficient historical data and uncertainty analysis should be available to support the standards used.

-6.3.5.2 Volume standards used as reference standards in the laboratory should be traceable to a national laboratory (such as NIST) and the laboratory should have appropriate procedures in place for verification and recalibration.
-The accuracy of the primary volume standards of the laboratory should be appropriate for the accuracy class of services provided.

-6.3.5.3 Gravimetric methods, which generally use water as calibration media, require the verification of an adequate supply of deionized or distilled water.

-6.3.5.4 Gravimetric methods require the use of weighing equipment with adequate accuracy and precision for the uncertainty of the measurement procedure.
-Appropriate control charts or range charts should be maintained to verify the measurement process.

-6.3.5.5 Gravimetric methods require the means to adequately measure barometric air pressure, air temperature, water temperature, and relative humidity of the laboratory environment.
+- 6.3.5.1 Mass standards used as reference standards should be traceable to a national laboratory (such as NIST) and be available at each class and range, for which the laboratory is Recognized, as recommended in Table 12.
+Sufficient historical data and uncertainty analysis should be available to support the standards used. - 6.3.5.2 Volume standards used as reference standards in the laboratory should be traceable to a national laboratory (such as NIST) and the laboratory should have appropriate procedures in place for verification and recalibration.
+The accuracy of the primary volume standards of the laboratory should be appropriate for the accuracy class of services provided. - 6.3.5.3 Gravimetric methods, which generally use water as calibration media, require the verification of an adequate supply of deionized or distilled water. - 6.3.5.4 Gravimetric methods require the use of weighing equipment with adequate accuracy and precision for the uncertainty of the measurement procedure.
+Appropriate control charts or range charts should be maintained to verify the measurement process. - 6.3.5.5 Gravimetric methods require the means to adequately measure barometric air pressure, air temperature, water temperature, and relative humidity of the laboratory environment.
 Volumetric methods require temperature measurements.
 Environmental measuring equipment should be available with the accuracy indicated in Table 11.
 Relative humidity may need to be monitored more closely if evaporation is a concern.

+Table 11.
+Environmental equ uipment accur acy (expande ed uncertainty) • - ran.

-Procedure Type Barometric Pressure Temperature water/air Relative Humidity Gravimetric ± 135 Pa (1.0 mm Hg) ± 0.1 °C / ± 0.5 °C ± 10 % Volume Transfer Not essential ± 0.5 °C Not essential documented procedure should be available in the laboratory to determine the correct algorithm.
-(Examples are provided in NIST Handbook 145 Standard Operating Procedures, SOPs.)
+Procedure Type Barometric Pressure Temperature water/air Relative Humidity Gravimetric ± 135 Pa (1.0 mm Hg) ± 0.1 °C / ± 0.5 °C ± 10 % Volume Transfer Not essential ± 0.5 °C Not essential